opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/search-settings.md

 - `search.highlight.term_vector_multi_value` (Static, Boolean): Specifies to highlight snippets across values of a multi-valued field.
 Default is `true`.

-- `search.max_aggregation_rewrite_filters` (Dynamic, integer): The maximum allowed number of rewrite filters during aggregation.
-Set to 0 to disable the filter rewrite optimization in aggregation.
+- `search.max_aggregation_rewrite_filters` (Dynamic, integer): Determines the maximum number of rewrite filters allowed during aggregation.
+Set this value to `0` to disable the filter rewrite optimization for aggregations.

 ## Point in Time settings